microsoft/finops-toolkit/docs/powershell/cost/Start-FinOpsCostExport.md

 The **Start-FinOpsCostExport** command runs a Cost Management export for the most recent period using the Run API.

+This command has been tested with the following API versions:

+- 2023-07-01-preview (default) – Enables FocusCost and other datasets.
+- 2023-08-01

 <br>

 ## 🧮 Syntax